I'm Alex from PixTeller and today, I'm psyched to show you most of our animation editor: functionality and features.

 For today's tutorial, I will choose a template.

 First, click on the "Use" button to make a copy of the starting premade design and open the animation tool directly in the browser window.
 Then you can customize it to create a new visual asset.
 Even if it's a new Image, Video or Gif, click on the "Use" button and let's make a short Video from it.

-We're now in the PixTeller Editor, in the default design mode.
+We're now in the PixTeller graphic editor, in the default design mode.
 First of all, let's have a look and see what elements I have in the image.
 You can see here on the page background, the button text element, the group of the shapes that creates the button, the big text element, the big shape that is behind and a photo.